top of page

 Input

-Can be used to read images from any kind of chest X-ray machine (vendor neutral)
+Can be used to read images from any chest X-ray machine and model

 Output

-• Probability score as well as output indicating whether each abnormality is present or absent
+• Dichotomous output indicating whether TB is likely present or absent

 • Contours indicating the location of the abnormalities with labels